-As communities continue to be impacted by COVID-19, we are a reliable source for people in search of answers.
+As communities continue to be impacted by COVID-19, we are a reliable source for people searching for answers.
 We are working closely with our infectious disease experts, other health care entities, and federal, state, and local agencies to ensure our information is accurate and up to date.
 We have taken measurable steps to help prevent the spread of the coronavirus and will continue to be vigilant in safeguarding our patients, visitors, and staff.

-Telehealth Appointments AvailableTo continue providing patient care during COVID-19, UT Physicians is offering telehealth appointments for any non-emergency and urgent care need.
-Whether you need routine or follow-up visits, prescription refills or just have some health concerns, we are here to help.
+UT Physicians is offering telehealth appointments for any non-emergency and urgent care need.
+Whether you need routine or follow-up visits, prescription refills, or have some health concerns, we are here to help.
 It’s safe, secure and connects you to our vast network of primary and specialty care experts.
 Visit our telehealth page to learn more.

 COVID-19 is an illness that is caused by the SARS-CoV-2 virus.
 COVID-19 was identified in Wuhan City, Hubei Province, China in late 2019.
 There have been millions of cases throughout the world since then.

 SARS-CoV-2 is not the same virus as MERS-CoV or SARS-CoV.
 However, it belongs to the same genus (betacoronavirus) and the symptoms are similar to those of SARS-CoV and MERS-CoV.MERS-CoV and SARS-CoV are instances when animal coronaviruses evolved and infected people and then spread between people.
 SARS-CoV was transmitted from civet cats to humans in China in 2002 and MERS-CoV from dromedary camels to humans in Saudi Arabia in 2012.
 Several known coronaviruses are circulating in animals that have never infected humans.
 Bats are believed to be a common reservoir of coronaviruses.